 - People are literally living down under the Manhattan bridge overpass The New York Post has a sad story that gives new meaning to DUMBO: The paper reports that some people are actually sleeping in the Manhattan Bridge near the Manhattan entrance.
 Their “coffin-sized living spaces” are built below the upper deck’s car traffic and above the subway and bike lanes.
 The cramped homes are about ten feet-by-one-and-a-half feet, secured with bike locks and bolted to a metal beam.

 - Firms building city-backed affordable housing repeatedly caught cheating workers out of wages The mayor’s campaign to build more affordable apartments has a dirty little underbelly: Many of the contractors who build cheaper units have been cited repeatedly for cheating workers out of a decent wage, a Daily News investigation has found.
 Last week, Mayor de Blasio promised to ‘lift up working families’ with soon-to-be built affordable apartments the city is sponsoring on a vacant lot in Brownsville, Brooklyn.
 But at an affordable housing project a few blocks away, builder MDG Design and subcontractor F. Rizos, settled federal wage-cheating charges in April 2013 by agreeing to pay $960,000 in back wages.

+- Coalition urges mayor de Blasio to prioritize a more sustainable NYC.
 The first action item is to build affordably and sustainably.
 On May 1st, de Blasio will announce the details of his plan to create and maintain 200,000 affordable housing units over the next 10 years.
 The coalition recommends that this plan should integrate strategies for sustainability and resiliency, such as prioritizing transit-oriented development and integrating parks.

 - Brooklyn lawmakers push to criminalize ‘rent sabotage’ A bill in the state legislature would criminalize the act of ‘rent sabotage,’ making it a felony for landlords to destroy their own buildings in the hopes of forcing out tenants living in rent-controlled units.The measure was introduced this month following continued reports of hostilities between renters and property owners in increasingly gentrified Brooklyn neighborhoods.
 Tenants who’ve spent many years in the same apartments without problems have accused landlords of sending in men with sledgehammers and power saws to make the properties unliveable.

+- Housing industry asks $5 trillion question: what does Watt want?
 The U.S. housing industry has waited three months to find out how Mel Watt will govern taxpayer-owned mortgage companies Fannie Mae and Freddie Mac, and has been frustrated by his silence.
 The former 11-term congressman from North Carolina, who took over the agency that oversees the two enterprises in January, has not delivered an annual strategic plan, which would usually be public by now.

+- Next residents of a luxury building: police horses.
 This summer, Inspector Gelbman will move the unit’s headquarters and a dozen of its horses and 20 officers into their new home on the ground floor of Mercedes House, which since 2011 has been home to about 1,000 humans.
 After a decade, the mounted unit is leaving behind its stables at Pier 76, now a part of Hudson River Park.

+- The world’s cities are gobbling up land faster than they’re gaining people.
 This trend is closely related to another phenomenon: Globally, household growth is expanding much faster than population growth.
 That means the literal number of homes on the planet—each requiring land, energy and infrastructure—is expanding faster than the number of people.
 The average household in developed countries had five residents in the late 1800s.
 Now it has 2.5, suggesting that we need twice as many homes now to house the same number of people.